espressif/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

 Keyboard Shortcuts
 ==================

 For easy interaction with IDF Monitor, use the keyboard shortcuts given in the table.
+These keyboard shortcuts can be customized, for more details see `Configuration File`_ section.

 .. list-table::
    :header-rows: 1